5 Reasons to Love February

 February may be the shortest month, but it certainly packs a punch when it comes to blowing off the cobwebs.
 Some say February is the border between winter and spring, so it’s the perfect time to come out of hibernation.
 Others are a bit more cynical, saying that February is the shortest month for a reason.

-Whether you’re a hopeless romantic on Valentine’s Day, looking forward to Pancake Day or Chinese New Year, or you’ll just be glad to see the back of dry January, here are our top 5 reasons to love February.
+Whether you’re a hopeless romantic on Valentine’s Day, looking forward to Pancake Day, or you’ll just be glad to see the back of dry January, here are our top 5 reasons to love February.

 1. Snowdrops

-Snowdrops are already starting to show their heads in some parts of the UK, but here in Chapel Lawn they really start to emerge in early February.
-Last year we had more than ever in our garden and along the verges.
+Snowdrops are already starting to show their heads here in Chapel Lawn.
+For the past few years we've had more than ever in our garden and along the verges.

 Planting "in the green"

-Our 3rd February 2021 posts on Instagram and Facebook created quite a conversation.
+Way back on 3rd February 2021 we posted some a snowdrop pic on Instagram and Facebook which created quite a conversation.
 We had several comments about splitting up snowdrops and planting them “in the green”, an expression we hadn’t heard of before.
 A quick internet search revealed that this means planting when the snowdrop still has leaves.
 This makes it easy to divide and replant them for greater spread in subsequent years – a practice that seems to be quite common in these parts.

 Best Place to See Snowdrops Near The School House B&B